massoncheg/forgejo-docs/docs/user/wiki.md

 > knuts wiki
 ```

 > These files starting with `_` are hidden, so in the web UI you need to manually browse for the files.
 E.g. for our user _knut_ and his _foobar_ repo:
 > `https://codeberg.org/knut/foobar/wiki/_Sidebar`

 ## Embedding LaTeX-style equations

 The wiki also supports embedding LaTeX-style equations in Markdown files, using [KaTeX](https://katex.org).

-Such equations go between two `$` characters, for example like this:
+Such equations go between two `$` characters, for example, like this:

 ```markdown
 $ \frac{1}{2} = 0.5 $